Business telephone system: Mobile PBX

-A mobile PBX is a hosted PBX service that extends fixed-line PBX functionality to mobile devices such as cellular handsets, smartphones and PDA phones by provisioning them as extensions.
+A mobile PBX is a hosted PBX service that extends fixed-line PBX functionality to mobile devices such as cellular handsets, smartphones, and PDA phones by provisioning them as extensions.
 Mobile PBX services also can include fixed-line phones.
-Mobile PBX systems are different from other hosted PBX systems that simply forward data or calls to mobile phones by allowing the mobile phone itself, through the use of buttons, keys and other input devices, to control PBX phone functions and to manage communications without having to call into the system first.
+Mobile PBX systems are different from other hosted PBX systems that simply forward data or calls to mobile phones by allowing the mobile phone itself, through the use of buttons, keys, and other input devices, to control PBX phone functions and to manage communications without having to call into the system first.

-A mobile PBX may exploit the functionality available in smartphones to run custom applications to implement the PBX specific functionality.
+A mobile PBX may exploit the functionality available in smartphones to run custom applications to implement the PBX-specific functionality.

 In addition, a mobile PBX may create extension identifiers for each handset that allow to dial other cell phones in the PBX via their extension shortcut, instead of a PSTN number.

 IP-PBX

-An IP PBX handles voice signals over Internet protocol, bringing benefits for computer telephony integration (CTI).
-An IP-PBX can exist as physical hardware, or can carry out its functions virtually, performing the call-routing activities of the traditional PBX or key system as a software system.
+An IP PBX handles voice calls over the Internet Protocol (IP), bringing benefits for computer telephony integration (CTI).
+An IP-PBX can exist as physical hardware or can carry out its functions virtually, performing the call-routing activities of the traditional PBX or key system as a software system.
 The virtual version is also called a "Soft PBX".